George Reid: Premier

 In September 1891, the Parkes ministry was defeated, the Dibbs government succeeded it, and Parkes retired from the leadership of the Free Trade Party.
 Reid was elected leader of the opposition in his place.
-In 1891, he married Florence (Flora) Ann Brumby, who was 23 years old to his 46.
 He managed to form his party into a coherent group although it "ran the whole gamut from conservative Sydney merchants through middle-class intellectuals to reformers who wished to replace indirect by direct taxation for social reasons."

 At the 1894 election Reid made the establishment of a real free trade tariff with a system of direct taxation the main item of his policy, and had a great victory.
 Edmund Barton and other well-known protectionists lost their seats, Labor was reduced from 30 to 18, and Reid formed his first cabinet.
 One of his earliest measures was a new lands bill which provided for the division of pastoral leases into two-halves, one of which was to be open to the free selector, while the pastoral lessee got some security of tenure for the other half.
 Classification of crown lands according to their value was provided for, and the free selector, or his transferee, had to reside on the property.

 At an early stage of the session, Parkes pressed the question of federation, and in response Reid invited the premiers of the other colonies to meet in conference on 29 January 1895.
 This resolved in favour of an elected Australasian Federal Convention, that would draw up a federal constitution, which would then to be subject of a referendum in each colony.
 Meanwhile, Reid had great trouble in passing his land and income tax bills.
 When he did get them through the Assembly the New South Wales Legislative Council threw them out.
 Reid obtained a dissolution, was victorious at the polls, and heavily defeated Parkes for the new single-member electoral district of Sydney-King.
 He eventually succeeded in passing his acts, which were moderate, but was strenuously opposed by the council, and it was only the fear that the chamber might be swamped with new appointments that eventually wore down the opposition.
 Reid was also successful in bringing in reforms in the keeping of public accounts and in the civil service generally.
 Other acts dealt with the control of inland waters, and much needed legislation relating to public health, factories, and mining, was also passed.
 In five years he achieved more than any of his predecessors.

 On four occasions between December 1895 and May 1899 Reid was temporarily appointed to the vacant position of Solicitor General for New South Wales to allow him to deputise for the Attorney General of New South Wales, Jack Want, in his absence.
-Reid took on the position of Attorney-General in addition to being Premier in the last months of his government.
+Reid took on the position of attorney-general in addition to being premier in the last months of his government.